shobhit686/Music-Player-Application/README.md

 ![Site Image](<assets/Readme utilities/scr1.png>)

 ### How to Setup and Run the Project
     1. Clone or download the repository in your local system.
 Please ensure that the file structure remains the same.
-Also ensure that the project is run on port 3000.
     2. Use any browser to render the HTML

 ### Dependencies